 We ask parents to help us in supporting their children to do their best.
+Further information about how these subjects are taught at St Barnabas can be found on our website on the relevant subject area pages.

-Foundation Stage
+Early Years Foundation Stage